Zeal8bit/Zealasm/README.md

 ```
 zealasm.bin source.asm binary.bin
 ```

+An example program is provided below, in the section [Example program](#example-program).

 If you are using Zeal 8-bit OS default romdisk, you can use `exec` command to execute `zealasm.bin` or directly use `./`, followed by the source/destination file:
 ```